lorenzopicoli/blog/content/posts/2024-tracking-recap/index.en.md

 # Location

 Location data is what excites me the most.
-Your movements tell a story - where you've been, how you spend your time, and how your habits evolve.
+Your location data says a lot about you - where you've been, how you spend your time, and how your habits evolve.
 The possibilities for analysis are endless and you can get some beautiful visualizations out of it

 Since February, I've been using [Owntracks](https://owntracks.org/) to send location updates every few seconds to my [home server](/projects/selfhosted).
 I built a custom backend to store these entries, though I'm planning to migrate to [Owntrack's recorder](https://github.com/owntracks/recorder) sometime this year.